 If you choose to publish only in a digital format, you may still have a couple of reader and author issues to address.
 Perhaps the most obvious issue, the continued preference of many readers and authors for print, can be accommodated by publishing articles in PDF or other print facsimile formats.
-In Further, convenience print editions can continue to provide print versions for those who insist on them (and are willing to pay for them).
+Further, convenience print editions can continue to provide print versions for those who insist on them (and are willing to pay for them).
 Additionally, readers benefit when authors exploit the particular capabilities of electronic publishing, such as the inclusion of supporting data sets and multidimensional models.
 Encouraging the submission of papers that utilize these features will help overcome the demand for print and allay any misapprehensions about the electronic presentation of research.

-From a marketing perspective, even when publishing a free online journal, one must pay particular attention to establishing and maintaining a high brand position relative to the journal's peers.
-The brand is established and reinforced in multiple ways, but the principal drivers will be the journal's quality-including the value of the content, the status of the editorial board, and the cumulative impact of the journal's articles-and market awareness.
-Content and editorial quality should not be adversely affected by an Open Access business model and/or electronic-only distribution.
+From a marketing perspective, moving from print to electronic-only will require that you pay particular attention to maintaining a high brand perception.
+An established journal with a strong existing brand should be able to maintain-and even strengthen-that brand position after moving to online distribution.
+The journal's brand is reinforced in multiple ways, but the principal drivers will remain the journal's quality-including the value of the content, the status of the editorial board, and the cumulative impact of the journal's articles-and market awareness.
+Content and editorial quality should not be adversely affected by electronic-only distribution and, as noted above, research has demonstrated that articles freely available online have higher impact rates than articles only available in print.

-9 Several studies examine the attitudes and behaviors of academic and scientific researchers towards electronic forms of scholarly communication.
+&lt;sup>8 Several studies examine the attitudes and behaviors of academic and scientific researchers towards electronic forms of scholarly communication.
 See: "Authors and Electronic Publishing" (Worthing, West Sussex: Association of Learned and Professional Society Publishers, 2002), and Amy Friedlander.
 "Dimensions and Use of the Scholarly Information Environment" (Washington, DC: Council on Library and Information Resources, 2002).

-10 While the remaining half-life of print is constantly (and inconclusively) debated, for our purposes it is only necessary to acknowledge that print, as a journal publishing medium, will not disappear precipitously.
+&lt;sup>9 While the remaining half-life of print is constantly (and inconclusively) debated, for our purposes it is only necessary to acknowledge that print, as a journal publishing medium, will not disappear precipitously.